 The majority of modern laptops are equipped with an SSD (Solid State Drive) rather than the older HDDs (Hard Disk Drive) that were predominant in the recent past.
 An SSD is far faster, and less apt to suffer failure due to the complete absence of moving parts within the drive.
 They are highly recommended for longevity and reliability.

-The remaining specs listed below are in the upper range, and are recommended but not required.
+The remaining specs listed below are in the mid-range, and are recommended but not required.
 Use this as a guideline depending upon your particular situation.

 Some software purchased by Furman allows an installation on personal computers too.
 The university also purchases some software from vendors at discounted prices and those vendors sometimes extend discounts to Furman faculty, staff and students.